Exclavia/Satellite-Tracker/README.md

 # Satellite tracker script + GUI

-Python script utilizing third-party hosted Skyfield API [Sat.Terrestre.ar](https://sat.terrestre.ar/) - as of 2025/06/23.
+Python script utilizing third-party hosted Skyfield API: [Sat.Terrestre.ar](https://sat.terrestre.ar/) - as of 2025/06/23, that shows the next pass for a selected satellite over a given latitude and longitude.

 Self-hosted API option coming soon.